PineappleRind/memelistlol/README.md

 # memelistlol
 The official online meme list.
-The website features have not yet been completed.
+The website version is now alpha!
+You can find it [here](https://memelist.ml).

 ## Features